-A screw pile is steel tube with a helical head that screws into the ground and is used as a method of foundation in a wide range of constructions situations.
-DIY screw piles are suitable for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
-Larger machine installed screw piles are suitable for bigger structures like residential and commercial buildings.
+A screw pile is steel tube with a helical head that screws into the ground.
+It is used as a method of foundation in a wide range of constructions situations.
+You can use DIY screw piles for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
+In addition, larger “machine installed” screw piles are suitable for your bigger structures like residential and commercial buildings.

-A screw piles can offer a range of advantages over traditional concrete footings for example:
+In certain situations, screw piles can offer you a range of advantages over traditional concrete footings for example:

 - Reduced man hour costs

 - An ability to build the structure same day as install

 UK Helix is one fo the few UK based companies that offers you smaller piles which are ideal your DIY projects, however we also serve commercial industries and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here